-If the periods option is present, sets oo.skewness, oo.kurtosis, and oo.endo_simul (see oo.endo_simul), and also saves the simulated variables in MATLAB/Octave vectors of the global workspace with the same name as the endogenous variables.
+If the periods option is present, sets oo.skewness, oo.kurtosis, and oo.endo_simul (see oo. endo_simul).

-If option irf is different from zero, sets oo.irfs (see below) and also saves the IRFs in MAT-LAB/Octave vectors of the global workspace (this latter way of accessing the IRFs is deprecated and will disappear in a future version).
+If option irf is different from zero, sets oo.irfs (see below).

 If the option contemporaneous_correlation is different from 0, sets oo. contemporaneous_correlation, which is described below.